Mr6MJT/XSSLab/README.md

 # Host it :

-You can local host this Lab by apache webserver (linux & windows) for free,follow these steps to host a website by apache2 on linux:
+You can local host this website by apache webserver (linux & windows) for free,follow these steps to host a website by apache2 on linux:

 $~ sudo su